chartjs/Chart.js/docs/charts/doughnut.md

 ## Data Structure

 For a pie chart, datasets need to contain an array of data points.
-The data points should be a number, Chart.js will total all of the numbers and calculate the relative proportion of each.
+The data points should be a number, Chart.js will total all the numbers and calculate the relative proportion of each.

 You also need to specify an array of labels so that tooltips appear correctly.